codefeedr/codefeedr/docs/pages/mydoc/mydoc_pipeline.md

 <p align="center"><img src="https://i.imgur.com/9k4puOS.png"
 style="width: 500px"></p>

-**Note:** Type-safety is **NOT** guaranteed in between stages.
-E.g. if Stage1 outputs type `A` and Stage2 reads from Stage1, Stage2 is not explicitly required to have `A` as input type.
-As long as the serialization framework will support the conversion (if you remove fields, this is often supported)  or the type is the same, it will not give problems.
+**Note:** Type-safety is guaranteed in between stages.
+E.g. if Stage1 outputs type `A` and Stage2 reads from Stage1, Stage2 is explicitly required to have `A` as input type.
+An error will be thrown if this is not satisfied.
+This can be disabled in the pipeline builder by `builder.disablePipelineVerification()`, however we do not recommend this.
+If you disable this, make sure the serialization framework will support the conversion (if you remove fields, this is often supported).

 ### Start the pipeline
 If the Pipeline is properly build using the PipelineBuilder, it can be